jellesiderius/mage-db-sync/README.md

 Simply run `mage-db-sync start` in any CLI after installing it with `npm i -g` and follow the given options

 ### TODO
+- Wordpress
+    - Make import not only work when subfolder is '/wp/'
+    - Create same admin user from settings.json
+- Elasticsearch
-- Elasticsearch for amasty / mirasvit compatibility
+    - Amasty / Mirasvit compatibility
-- For elasticsearch, replace the name with a random generated value
+    - Replace the index name with a random generated value
-- Import Wordpress if project has it
 - Tests on Magento 2.3.x
 - Magento 1 compatibility